TITLE 6 PRIMARY AND SECONDARY EDUCATION

 standard administration or with state-approved accommodations as determined by

-by the IEP team.
-Course work shall
+team.
+Course work shall include a

-learning experiences that may include any of the following: career readiness and vocational course work,
+experiences that may include any of the following: career readiness and vocational course work,

 work experience, community-based instruction, student service learning, job